bbriscoe/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 and testbed experiments, covering a wide range of network environments.
 More information can be found in {{HKLRX06}}.

-Same as Reno TCP, CUBIC is a loss-based congestion control algorithm.
+Same as Reno, CUBIC is a loss-based congestion control algorithm.
-Because CUBIC is designed to be more aggressive (due to a faster window increase function and bigger multiplicative decrease factor) than Reno TCP in fast and long-distance networks, it can fill large drop-tail buffers more quickly than Reno TCP and increases the risk of a standing queue {{?RFC8511}}.
+Because CUBIC is designed to be more aggressive (due to a faster window increase function and bigger multiplicative decrease factor) than Reno in fast and long-distance networks, it can fill large drop-tail buffers more quickly than Reno and increases the risk of a standing queue {{?RFC8511}}.
 In this case, proper queue sizing and management {{!RFC7567}} could be used to reduce the packet queuing delay.